5 min read

 You may not love your baby right away.
 That’s okay.

-Rachel had a rough labor.
+My wife, Rachel, had a traumatic labor.
 I watched the woman I loved most suffer more than I'd ever seen.
-When Emma came out, I looked at her – crying, malformed head, covered in mucus – and I thought, “If the last twelve hours was the cost for this, I’m not sure it was worth it.”
+When Emma came out – crying, malformed head, covered in blood and mucus – I looked at her thought, “If the last twelve hours was the cost for this, I’m not sure it was worth it.”
 1

 Fortunately, several men2 had warned me that I might not fall in love with my baby right away.
 If you expect to and it doesn’t happen, you end up with shame piled on top of the already heavy load of being a new parent.